dzidman/dotdatabase-arrows-handling/README.md

   2. functionallity to add to or remove from collection currentlly selected relic by pressing arrow right or left on keyboard

 Current limitations:
-  This functionalities are not working when focus in on TITAN_IFRAME.
+  This functionalities are not working when focus is on TITAN_IFRAME.